EU law reading tool

 Overview

-The Regulation applies to providers of online intermediation services (e.g., e-commerce marketplaces, app stores) and online search engines.
-It covers situations where their business users or corporate website users are established in the EU and offer goods or services to consumers located in the EU, regardless of where the providers are established.
+The Regulation applies to online intermediation services and online search engines provided, or offered to be provided, to business users and corporate website users that have their place of establishment or residence in the Union and offer goods or services to consumers located in the Union, irrespective of the provider's place of establishment.
 (Art.
-1 Art.
-2)
+1)

 Key points

-• Providers of online intermediation services must ensure their terms and conditions are in plain language, easily available, and detail the grounds for restricting, suspending, or terminating services.
-Any changes require at least a 15-day notice period.
+• Providers of online intermediation services shall ensure terms and conditions are drafted in plain and intelligible language, easily available, and set out grounds for restriction, suspension, or termination.
 (Art.
 3)

-• Providers of online intermediation services and online search engines must set out the main parameters determining the ranking of goods, services, or websites, and the relative importance of these parameters.
-If remuneration can influence ranking, this must be described.
+• Providers of online intermediation services and search engines shall set out the main parameters determining ranking and the relative importance of those parameters in their terms and conditions or publicly available descriptions.
 (Art.
 5)

 Structure